rinconjc/rester/README.md

 ## How?

+Test cases can be written in any of these formats: CSV, EXCEL, or YAML

+For CSV and EXCEL it should have the following format:

 Test cases have to be defined in a Excel spreadsheet or CSV file using the below format.

 | Test Suite | Test Case | Target URL | Method | Headers | Payload | Params | Expected Status | Expected Body | Expected Headers | Request Options | Extractions |